 Then the wood is left to cool for another 24 hours, when it can be finally bagged up.
 That process produces between 200-250kg of quality charcoal.
 We aim to do this process three times a week and we make the charcoal all year round.

 We have set-up an online shop and we are able to deliver nationally by courier.
-If you are closer to home in Shrewsbury and order 2 or more bags we will deliver to you free of charge.
+If you are closer to home within 15 miles and place an order of over £30 will deliver to you free of charge.
 If you would like to come and see us you can collect by appointment.
 Just choose the option that is right for you at the checkout.